alexsam29/MyCheckUp/working_agreement.md

 - Every team member must at least have one avalible day in a week.

 ## Deadlines
-- At least 2 days before the meeting a pull request must be created.
+- Two days before the meeting a pull request must be created.
-- The day before the meeting is used for reveiwing the pull request and merging the code.
+- The day before the meeting is used for reviewing the pull request and merging the code.

 ## Meeting schedules